awpala/my-omscs-notes/cs-6290/19-cache-coherence.md

 | `S2` | (N/A) | `READ X` | `S` | `S` |
 | `S3` | `WRITE X` | (N/A) | `M` | `I` |

-Since the cache block `X` is only present in memory initially, then both caches are initialized to state I.
+Since the cache block `X` is only present in main memory initially, then both caches are initialized to the invalid (I) state.

 After cache `C1` performs operation `READ X` (i.e., sequence `S1`), this will transition the corresponding cache block from invalid (I) state to shared (S) state with respect to cache `C1`.
   * ***N.B.*** Even though cache block `X` is not truly "shared" at this point, the shared (S) state effectively denotes a "clean" block, which is only read at this point.